Jessica Elena Aquino "En el tiempo de las mariquitas"

 En el tiempo de las mariquitas, 2021

-Handmade tapestry hanging upon a rod with a subtle palette of blush, blue, many shades of green, ivory, and burgundy.
+Handmade tapestry hanging upon a rod with a subtle palette of blush, blue, and many shades of green, ivory, and burgundy.
 Visually, the piece is split into three vertical sections, all connected by the use of soumak weaving.
 Ladybug pins can be found scattered throughout the piece as well as two central head-like figures.

 Via the artist: